GeorgianSorinMaxim/restful-nodejs-giphy-api/README.md

 This API should query the giphy API for any provided query string.
 This data should be cached on a PostgreSQL database using the provided migrations and schemas.

  - The `./lib/handlers/giphinate.js` handler calls the giphy API and return the first GIF URL in the response.
 The data is cached in the PostgreSQL database so the next time the same query is used, the GIF URL is returned from the database instead of the Giphy API.
- - Create a new `DELETE` route and controller which deletes the record associated with the query text sent up.
+ - A `DELETE` route and controller deletes the record associated with the query text sent up.
+ - A `INSERT` route and controller inserts a new record if the query is new.
+ - A `GET` route and controller returns the gif url if the query is existent.
- - Create a set of tests for each endpoint.
+ - A set of tests for each endpoint have been included in the ./lib/tests/unit.js.

 ### Implementation details:
 - I have used ElephantSQL as the Postgres instance.
 The Db url is: